 As of 2022, the total market value of Kentucky Mountain Bible College's endowment was $5 million.
 The average college endowment was $905 million in 2021.

 Tuition is another important factor when choose a college.
 Some colleges may have high tuition, but do a better job at meeting students' financial need.

 Kentucky Mountain Bible College meets 55% of the demonstrated financial need for undergraduates.
 The average financial aid package for a full-time, first-year student is around $11,700 a year.

-Based on this information, how does Kentucky Mountain Bible College sound?
-Remember, a school that is perfect for one person may not be the right school for someone else!
+Based on this information, does Kentucky Mountain Bible College seem like a good fit?
+Remember, a school that is perfect for one person may be a terrible fit for another!
 So ask yourself: Is Kentucky Mountain Bible College a good school for you?

-Kentucky Mountain Bible College is located in the rural setting of Jackson, KY, less than an hour from Lexington and Ky.
+Kentucky Mountain Bible College is located in the rural setting of Jackson, KY, in the suburbs of Lexington and Ky.

 If you want to see Kentucky Mountain Bible College for yourself, plan a visit.
 The best way to reach campus is to take Kentucky Mountain Parkway to Jackson, or book a flight to the nearest airport, Blue Grass.

 You can also take a virtual campus tour to get a sense of what Kentucky Mountain Bible College and Jackson are like without leaving home.